sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 However, when running in Compute Engine VMs, some integration options are available including using the Google Cloud Ops Agent to collect Oracle Database metrics and log data for use in Google Cloud Metrics Explorer and Logs Explorer.
 For setup and configuration details, refer to the [Oracle Database](https://cloud.google.com/logging/docs/agent/ops-agent/third-party/oracledb) documentation for Google Cloud Observability integration with third party apps.
 This toolkit does not automatically setup this component.

-Additionally, other observability options such as the [workloadagent](https://github.com/GoogleCloudPlatform/workloadagent) may be added in the future.
+Additionally, the [Google Cloud Agent for Compute Workloads](https://github.com/GoogleCloudPlatform/workloadagent) can be used.

 ### Backups